choisant/imcalML/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+## Virtual environments
-Now we need to create our virtual environment which should use python 3.6.
-We will call the environment imcal.
+Now we need to create our virtual environments.
+For the notebooks which utilise lumin we should use python 3.6 and some specific package versions.
+We will call the environment lumin.
 We include the jupyter notebook package as well.
 Always remember to activate the environment at the start of a work session, and deactivate it afterwards.

 ```
-conda create -n imcal python=3.6 notebook conda activate imcal
+conda create -n lumin python=3.6 notebook conda activate lumin
 ```
 Our next step is to install the packages we need.
 Most of them come as required packages with the [lumin](https://github.com/GilesStrong/lumin) package, which is the base of the project.
 When we use `pip install` inside of our environment, the packages are only installed in that environment and will not affect any other projects.